-Conformance with a published CAA record is a necessary but not sufficient condition for issue of a certificate.
+Conformance with a published CAA record is a necessary but not sufficient condition for issueance of a certificate.
 Before issuing a certificate, a PKIX CA is required to validate the request according to the policies set out in its Certificate Policy Statement.
-In the case of a public CA that validates certificate requests as a third party, the certificate will be typically issued under a public root certificate embedded in one or more relevant Relying Applications.
+In the case of a public CA that validates certificate requests as a third party, the certificate will be typically issued under a public trust anchor certificate embedded in one or more relevant Relying Applications.

-Criteria for inclusion of embedded root certificates in applications are outside the scope of this document but typically require the CA to publish a Certificate Practices Statement (CPS) that specifies how the requirements of the Certificate Policy (CP) are achieved and provide an annual audit statement of their performance against their CPS performed by an independent third party auditor.
+Criteria for inclusion of embedded trust anchor certificates in applications are outside the scope of this document.
+Typically such criteria require the CA to publish a Certificate Practices Statement (CPS) that specifies how the requirements of the Certificate Policy (CP) are achieved.
+It is also common for a CA to engage an independent third party auditor to prepare an annual audit statement of its performance against its CPS.

-CAA records only describe the current state of Certification Authority certificate issue authority.
-Since a certificate is typically valid for at least a year, it is possible that a certificate that is not conformant with the CAA records currently published was conformant with the CAA records published at the time that it was issued.
-Thus Relying Applications MUST NOT use failure to conform to currently published CAA records specifying issue authorization as a certificate validity criteria.
+A set of CAA records describes only current grants of authority to issue certificates for the corresponding DNS domain.
+Since a certificate is typically valid for at least a year, it is possible that a certificate that is not conformant with the CAA records currently published was conformant with the CAA records published at the time that the certificate was issued.
+Relying Applications MUST NOT use CAA records as part of certificate validation.

 CAA Records MAY be used by Certificate Evaluators as a possible indicator of a security policy violation.
-Such use SHOULD take account of the possibility that the published CAA records changed between the time the certificate was issued and the time that they were observed by the Certificate Evaluator.
+Such use SHOULD take account of the possibility that published CAA records changed between the time a certificate was issued and the time at which the certificate was observed by the Certificate Evaluator.